As the hackers get better and more numerous, it only makes sense to have full backups of your WordPress sites.

-This backs up your entire site - both system files and database – with one click of a button or on a schedule.
+This backs up your entire site – both system files and database – with one click of a button or on a schedule.

 It also has a very neat import (restore) script.

-This enables you to delete your entire WordPress site, upload the import script and most recent backup, navigate to and run the import file (in your browser), and it will restore your entire site - lock, stock and barrel.
+This enables you to delete your entire site and database, upload the import script and the most recent backup (it’s a .zip file), navigate to the import file (in your browser), and it will restore your entire site – lock, stock and barrel.

-Using the same import process, it can even be used to transfer a WordPress site from one domain to another.
+Using the same import process, it can be used to migrate a WordPress site from one domain to another.

 This is a huge time saver if you build client sites on your own development domains and then need to install them on the client’s domain once they’re happy with everything.

-As with WP-DBManager, you can set BackupBuddy to email your backed up site to you, but you can also set it to FTP your backups to Amazon S3 or another server somewhere - pretty neat.
+As with WP-DBManager, you can set BackupBuddy to automatically send your backed up site to off-site storage – e.g. Amazon S3, Google Drive, Dropbox and others, or even to another server somewhere – pretty neat.